Contraception Self-Advocacy

 During the Appointment

 Your provider should encourage you to have a say in your own contraception.
-This process should not be one-sided, and you should not have to fight to make your voice heard.
-Because of clinician’s personal views about contraception—and sometimes about the individual—it can sometimes be hard to make this happen.
+This process should not be one-sided; you should not have to fight to make your voice heard.
+Because of the clinician’s personal views about contraception-and sometimes about the individual-it can sometimes be hard to make this happen.
 Here are some tips:

-• Express your ideas generated from the questions above.
-It can help to write your thoughts down before the appointment, or to take notes as you speak with your provider.
-Many people have a hard time keeping track of all of the details once a conversation starts.
+- Express your ideas generated from the questions above.
+It can help you to write your thoughts before the appointment or take notes as you speak with your provider.
+Many people have difficulty keeping track of all the details once a conversation starts.

-• Evaluate how your provider responds to your needs and concerns.
-Do you feel that he or she is taking what you say into consideration?
-If not, ask for additional information, restate your concerns, or consider seeing a different provider (if that’s possible, given your insurance, location, and provider options).
+- Evaluate how your provider responds to your needs and concerns.
+Do you feel that he or she is considering what you say?
+If not, ask for additional information, restate your concerns, or consider seeing a different provider.

-• Don’t hold back.
+- Don’t hold back.
 Your provider is there to provide you with the highest-quality care.
-The more information you share, the better able the provider will be to assist your decision-making process.
+The more information you share, the better the provider will assist your decision-making process.

-• Ask for clarification if the provider uses terminology that’s unfamiliar to you.
-There are no “dumb” questions when it comes to your body and health care.
+- Ask for clarification if the provider uses terminology that’s unfamiliar to you.
+There are no “dumb” questions regarding your body and health care.

 Preparation and confidence in voicing your own needs will help ensure you can practice successful self-advocacy.
-People who have the opportunity to make fully informed decisions for themselves are much more likely to be satisfied in the end—and that’s good for everyone.
+People who can make fully informed decisions for themselves are much more likely to be satisfied in the end-and that’s good for everyone.